-Visit Earth 911 to find convenient recycling locations by ZIP code for various material types.
+- Earth 911.
+Allows the public to search by ZIP code to find convenient recycling locations for various material types.

-HHW Reporting: Each jurisdiction in California completes an annual report providing data on the the amount of Household Hazardous Waste (HHW) collected by local programs and the methods for managing these waste streams.
+- Annual Report.
+Each jurisdiction in California completes an annual report providing data on the amount of household hazardous waste (HHW) collected by local programs and the methods for managing these waste streams.